Marker Logo

 this page online

-.
+This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1845.

 Location.
 31° 39.925′ N, 93° 0.14′ W. Marker is in Natchez, Louisiana, in Natchitoches Parish.
-Marker is at the intersection of State Highway 494 and State Highway 119 on State Highway 494.
+It is at the intersection of State Highway 494 and State Highway 119 on State Highway 494.
 Touch for map.
 Marker is in this post office area: Natchez LA 71456, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Oak Allée & Bottle Garden (a few steps from this marker); Creole Architecture (within shouting distance of this marker); Working Iron (within shouting distance of this marker); Maker of Most Things Wood (within shouting distance of this marker); How Do You Say Pecan (within shouting distance of this marker); Meet "Natchez" the Oakland Mule (within shouting distance of this marker); A Canopied Path (within shouting distance of this marker); A French Connection (within shouting distance of this marker).
+(within shouting distance of this marker); Merchandise and Mail (within shouting distance of this marker); Working Iron (within shouting distance of this marker); Maker of Most Things Wood (within shouting distance of this marker); How Do You Say Pecan (within shouting distance of this marker); Bois d'arc (within shouting distance of this marker).
 Touch for a list and map of all markers in Natchez.

 More about this marker.
 Located on the grounds of the Oakland Plantation, part of the Cane River Creole National Historic Park